 Join fellow travelers on this journey through loss and grief, laughter and hope.
-For no matter how dark the days, how wild the storm or how long the winter, there is hope.
+For no matter how dark the days, how wild the storm, or how long the winter, there is hope.
+There is always hope.

 Chronic Joy Ministry offers awareness materials for chronic illness, which highlight the significant impact of illness on every aspect of life -marriage, family members, faith, finances, friendships, education, mental health, hobbies and work.